Is Milk Keto Friendly?

 Although unsweetened soy milk only has 3g of net carbs, it also has plant toxins known as phytohormones that can negatively impact endocrine function and reproduction.

-Helps You Snack Less
+Helps You to Snack Less

 Since most kinds of milk are rich in calories, fat, and proteins, you’re less likely to have snacks between meals, lowering your daily carb count.